Vaccinations and COVID-19: What parents need to know

 - Wear a mask if you are coughing or sneezing or taking care of someone who is suspected to have COVID-19.
 Healthcare workers should wear medical masks.

-I have a newborn to 1-year-old.
+I have a newborn of 1-year-old.
 How can I protect my baby from COVID-19?

 In addition to all of the advice already given to parents about hand washing, physical distancing and maintaining hygiene practices, they should take extra care to protect infants from infection.
 Breastfeed your baby if possible.
 There is currently no proven research that breastmilk can transmit the virus, but you should take the usual hygiene and respiratory protection (while breastfeeding as well as at other times) to avoid respiratory transmission.
 Use antibacterial wipes if available to wipe down countertops and diaper-changing surfaces once a day.